ofux/deluge/README.md

 }
 ```

-## Roadmap

-- [x] core of the test runner, able to simulate concurrent users
-- [x] flexible yet simple DSL to write test scenarios
-- [x] recording, using HDRHistograms
-- [ ] reporting, on a simple HTML page using JSON to export recorded data
-- [ ] REST API (to run tests, get reports, etc.)
-- [ ] CLI
-- [ ] 'clustering' or 'server mode' to distribute concurrent users of a scenario across multiple Deluge instances (possibly cross-datacenter)
-- [ ] ready to work Docker image

 ## DSL

-The DSL consists of a simple but efficient language inspired from Javascript's syntax with native support of emiting requests on different protocols.
+The DSL consists of a simple, extremely-easy-to-learn language with native support for emiting requests with different protocols.

-Supported protocols (out of the box) are:
+Supported protocols to make some requests (out of the box) are:
-- [ ] HTTP
+- [x] HTTP
 - [ ] TCP
 - [ ] MQTT
 - [ ] gRPC